Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 If you’re a tradesperson living in Canada with 9,540 hours of documented, directly-related work experience, you can challenge the interprovincial Red Seal exam in the Carpenter trade.
 After the relevant trade body approves your application, you can challenge and pass the exam to receive the Certificate of Qualification with a Red Seal Endorsement in the Carpenter trade.
 If you’re in BC, you will need to get in touch with the Industry Training Authority (ITA) to have your application approved.

-Many colleges in BC, Canada offer online Red Seal exam prep courses.
+Many colleges in Canada offer online Red Seal exam prep courses.
 An online course will not only allow you to study from anywhere in Canada, but you can also maintain a full-time job.
 Once you’re familiar with all the trade-specific concepts and theory, you will be confident of taking on and passing the Red Seal Examination.

 Become a Red Seal certified carpenter and enjoy better job opportunities, higher wages and the flexibility to work anywhere in Canada.